Hunting oscillation: Road–rail vehicles

 Many road–rail vehicles feature independent axles and suspension systems on each rail wheel.
 When this is combined with the presence of road wheels on the rail it becomes difficult to use the formulae above.
 Historically, road–rail vehicles have their front wheels set slightly toe-in, which has been found to minimise hunting whilst the vehicle is being driven on-rail.

+Aviation

+Two common "hunting" oscillations in aviation are the phugoid oscillation, in which the plane's natural trim mechanism "hunts" for the trimmed angle of attack, and the Dutch roll mode where yaw-and-roll oscillations "hunt" for straight-and-level flight.